AparajitoSaha/ECE4960-FastRobots/lab7.md

 #### Collaborators

 I worked with Krithik Ranjan and Aryaa Pai for this lab.
-Due to malfunctioning hardware, I used Krithik’s robot for collecting ToF data and implementing the Kalman filter.
+Due to conducting a last minute fix needed on most of my hardware, I used Krithik’s robot for collecting ToF data and implementing the Kalman filter.

 #### Step Response